kubewarden/kubewarden.io/content/blog/2023/04/kubewarden-.1.6.0-release.md

 On the opposite, a Context Aware Policy requires access to Kubernetes-related informations.
-For example, a Context Aware Policy that monitors the creation of Ingress objects could requests the list of already existing Ingresses during its evaluation time.
+For example, a Context Aware Policy that monitors the creation of Ingress objects could request the list of already existing Ingresses during its evaluation time.
 Based on this data, the policy would be able to understand whether the soon-to-be-created Ingress object would conflict with any of the already existing Ingresses or not.